danacr/BIMRoad/README.md

 Visiting `localhost:8082` will reveal the [ngrok reverse tunnel address](https://ngrok.com/).
 (Other's can access the website at that link without the need of any port-forwarding)

-Build: `docker build . --tag danacr/bimroad`
+Build: `docker build . --tag bimroad`

 Useful commands: